curiosum-dev/kanta/README.md

 end
 ```

+### Authorization

-The next step is to set `KANTA_SECRET_TOKEN` environment variable for restricting API access.
+Set `KANTA_SECRET_TOKEN` environment variable for restricting API access.
 It should be generated with `mix phx.gen.secret 256` and both environments must have the same `KANTA_SECRET_TOKEN` environment variables.

+You can also disable default authorization mechanism and use your own, by passing `disable_api_authorization: true` option into Kanta's config.

 ## PO Writer